DSCR Loan Calculator

 | 1.00x to 1.14x | Non-QM Lenders / Private Debt Funds | Low (Strictly scrutinized, high interest rates) |

 DSCR loans are designed strictly for income-producing investment properties.
-This calculator and loan product are NOT applicable if you are:
+This tool and the associated loan products are NOT applicable if you are:

 - Purchasing a primary residence (you must qualify via personal DTI).